DomiKamu/OhmerPrems/doc/KlokSpid_MkII-Specs.md

 - Before output the voltage to relevant jack, it may crosses (bypassable) **Euclidean sequencer** (user-defined settings, and CV controllable), then (bypassable) pitch-based **Quantizer** (however, notes on/off aren't CV controllable).
 Either the clock (transport) is running, or stopped!

 - An option from context menu permits to output the module's master phase to output 8 (ramp up signal shape, 0V to +10V, based on master tempo - clock / slave BPM).
 May be useful for rack debugging features, time reference in your rack...
+When you enable this option, the previous output settings are saved, then restored when you disable this option.

 - Transport (START/STOP) - LED is off while clock is stopped.
 LED is red while clock is running, controlled by button on module's chassis.
 LED is cyan while clock is running, controlled by RUN input.

 - RUN input: when set as **HI-GATE** (default setting), the clock runs while a high gate voltage is applied on RUN input jack.
 When set as **RUN/STOP**, the input acts as transport toggle, everytime the jack receives a pulse (trigger), at least +0.2V rising front.

-- RESET input: when the CV3 input is set as **RESET**, incoming +0.2V (rising front) will reset the master module's phase, and all eight output phases, often named phase reset, or phase realignment.
+- RESET input: when the CV3 input is set as **RESET**, incoming +0.2V (rising front) pulse/gate will reset the main (master) module's phase, also all eight dedicated output phases.

-- **UNDER CONSIDERATION:** a lot of "shortcuts" by mouse click on **input-related LED**, or **output-related LED**: for input LED, left click over will select the relevant input (it becomes the current input - for parameters editing), then bring the configuration page.
-For output LED, left click over will select the relevant output (it becomes the current output - for papameters editing), then open the output base menu (or perhaps the equivalent menu, when applicable).
-On the same way, **right mouse click** will display... scope for relevant input or output!
+- **UNDER CONSIDERATION:** a lot of "shortcuts" - by mouse clicking on **input-related LED** or **output-related LED**: for input LED, left click over will select the relevant input (it becomes the current input, for further parameters edit), then bring the configuration page.
+For output LED, left click over will select the relevant output (it becomes the current output, for further parameters edit), then open the output base menu.
+On the same way, **right mouse click** will display... voltage scope for relevant input or output!

+- Input LED color scheme: cyan for pulses (triggers) / gates based inputs (CLK, RUN, and RESET).
+Green for CV-compliant voltages (in range), red if under-/over-voltage (outside range).
+Yellow for CLK only if set as BPM CV.

+- Output LED color scheme: red if output is disabled (its modifier is set to "OFF").
+Gradient green for regular output usage.
+Cyan for service voltage (its modifier is set to an "utility", like GATE, START, or STOP).
+Gradient purple (concerns output 8 only) if output 8 sends the master phase (the PHASE).

+- All settings for current output can be copied to another output, by single operation (COPY menu item, from output base menu).

+- All settings for current output can be "restored to default factory" (other outputs aren't affected).
+BE CAREFUL - **Initialize** command from module's context menu (or Ctrl+I, or Command+I on Mac platforms) will reset the module entirely (full reset).

 - Six models (GUI theme variations) - like most Ohmer & OhmerPrems modules - are available (_Model_, from context menu, to select another one).
 Compliant with **Prefer dark panels if available** feature (from **View** menu - since VCV Rack 2 v2.4.0).
 Possible models are **Aluminium** (default if _Prefer dark panels if available_ global option is disabled), **Stage Repro**, **Absolute Night** (default if _Prefer dark panels if available_ global option is enabled), **Dark "Signature"**, **Fort Knox "Signature"**, and **Titanium "Signature"**.